sosiristseng/gensjulia/content/Utilities.md

 - [FTPClient.jl](https://github.com/invenia/FTPClient.jl) : Julia FTP client using `LibCURL.jl`.
 - [jlpkg](https://github.com/fredrikekre/jlpkg) : A command line interface (CLI) to [Pkg](https://github.com/JuliaLang/Pkg.jl), Julia's package manager.
 - [OhMyREPL.jl](https://github.com/KristofferC/OhMyREPL.jl) : Syntax highlighting and other enhancements for the Julia REPL.
+- [PkgCite.jl](https://github.com/SebastianM-C/PkgCite.jl) : prints a sentence with the citations for all the packages used in the current environment and will automatically copy it to the clipboard.
 - [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl) : Progress meter for long-running computations.
 - [Replay.jl](https://github.com/AtelierArith/Replay.jl) : Replay REPL instructions.
 - [REPLMods.jl](https://github.com/sglyon/REPLMods.jl) : Mod your REPL and evaluate directly into any module on your path or defined within the current working module.